Quasicrystalline structure of the Smith monotile tilings: 6D structure and diffraction

 This is because the pattern of vertices is actually not chiral; the grouping of vertices to form tiles creates a chiral pattern, but, rather remarkably, one can connect the same vertices with a mirror image set of tiles, as shown in Fig.~\ref{fig:GoldenTM}.

-For completeness, we show in Fig.~\ref{fig:hatW} the projection of the vertices of a hat tiling onto $W$.
+For completeness, we show in Fig.~\ref{fig:hatW} the projection of the vertices of a Hat tiling onto $W$.
 Here we have defined the lift to the hypercubic lattice using the edges of the hats, and we have collapsed the regions correspond to different points in $\Gamma$ onto a single plane.
-The vertices of the Key tiles, shown in red, are a subset of the points in this lift of the hat tiles.
+The vertices of the Key tiles, shown in red, are a subset of the points in this lift of the Hat tiles.
 (See Figs.~\ref{fig:FedgesHat} and~\ref{fig:HatTilings}.)
 Note that the acceptance window is substantially more complex than that of the Key tiling and itself has a chiral structure.
-One thus expects the diffraction intensities of the hat tiling to display a more exaggerated chiral structure than that of the corresponding Key tiling.
+One thus expects the diffraction intensities of the Hat tiling to display a more exaggerated chiral structure than that of the corresponding Key tiling.

 This and other decorations of the Key tiles with point masses or continuous densities will yield a diffraction pattern with Bragg peaks at the same wavevectors but with intensities modified by form factors associated with the different types of vertices in the tiling.
+(See the remark below concerning the almost unique determination of tile orientations from Key tile vertex locations.)